remy/nodemon/faq.md

 The way the ignore rules work is that your rules are merged with the `ignoreRoot` rules, which contain `['.git', 'node_modules', ...]`.
 So if you ignore `public`, the ignore rule results in `['.git', 'node_modules', ..., 'public']`.

 Say you did want to watch the `node_modules` directory.
 You have to override the `ignoreRoot`.
-If you wanted this on a per project basis, add the config to you local `nodemon.json`.
+If you wanted this on a per project basis, add the config to your local `nodemon.json`.
 If you want it for all projects, add it to `$HOME/nodemon.json`:

 ```json
 {